ridatadiscoverycenter/erddap-docker/README.md

 ## Running Locally

-To start the container run `docker-compose -f docker-compose.dev.yml up -d erddap`.
-Then go to http://localhost:8080.
-To check that the service is up run `docker-compose exec erddap bash` and check to see that there's data in the `logs/` directory.
+To start the container run `docker compose -f docker-compose.dev.yml up erddap`.
+Then go to http://localhost:8080/erddap.
+To check that the service is up run `docker compose exec erddap bash` and check to see that there's data in the `logs/` directory.
 Tomcat takes a while to start up, don't be surprised if you don't see anything.